James Madison

 “If men were angels, no government would be necessary.”

 James Madison was born at a moment when the political foundations of the modern world were shifting.
-Across Europe and the American colonies, Enlightenment thinkers were debating the nature of liberty, authority, and the structure of government.
-Philosophers such as John Locke and Montesquieu argued that political power should be limited by law and balanced institutions.
+Across Europe and the American colonies, Enlightenment thinkers debated the nature of liberty, authority, and the structure of government.
+Philosophers such as John Locke and Montesquieu argued that political power should be limited by law and balanced through institutions.
 In the American colonies, leaders such as Benjamin Franklin, George Washington, and Thomas Jefferson were beginning to translate these ideas into political action.
-Madison would emerge from this intellectual climate as the most systematic political thinker among the American founders and the principal architect of the United States Constitution.
+From this intellectual climate Madison would emerge as the most systematic political thinker among the American founders and the principal architect of the United States Constitution.

-James Madison was born on March 16, 1751, at his grandparents’ home in Port Conway, Virginia, while his mother was visiting family.
-Soon after his birth, she returned with the infant Madison to the family plantation at Montpelier in Orange County.
-Madison grew up as the eldest son of a prosperous Virginia planter family whose social position placed them within the leadership class of colonial society.
+Madison was born on March 16, 1751, at his grandparents’ home in Port Conway, Virginia, while his mother was visiting family.
+Soon after his birth she returned with the infant Madison to the family plantation at Montpelier in Orange County.
+Madison grew up as the eldest son of a prosperous Virginia planter family whose position placed them among the leadership class of colonial society.
 Yet Madison himself was physically slight and often in poor health.
-Periods of illness forced him to spend long hours reading and studying, habits that helped shape his intellectual character.
+Periods of illness forced him to spend long hours reading and studying.
+These habits helped shape his intellectual character.
 Books, rather than physical adventure, became the landscape of his early life.

-Returning to Virginia in the early 1770s, Madison entered public life just as tensions between Britain and the colonies were approaching revolution.
+Returning to Virginia in the early 1770s, Madison entered public life just as tensions between Britain and the colonies approached revolution.
 In 1775 he served on the Orange County Committee of Safety, an organization that coordinated local resistance to British authority.
 The following year he was elected to the Virginia Convention of 1776, where he supported a declaration of rights that included protections for religious freedom.
 During this period he met Thomas Jefferson, a fellow Virginian whose intellect and political vision strongly influenced him.
-The two men formed one of the most enduring intellectual partnerships of the founding generation.
+The two men would form one of the most enduring intellectual partnerships of the founding generation.

 In 1787 Madison traveled to Philadelphia as a delegate to the Constitutional Convention.
-Before the convention began, he arrived early and studied historical examples of confederations and republics, searching for lessons that could guide the design of a stable national government.
-Working with the Virginia delegation, Madison helped draft what became known as the Virginia Plan, a proposal that replaced the weak confederation with a stronger federal system based on representation and divided powers.
+Before the convention began he arrived early and studied historical examples of confederations and republics, searching for lessons that could guide the design of a stable national government.
+Working with the Virginia delegation, Madison helped draft what became known as the Virginia Plan.
+The proposal replaced the weak confederation with a stronger federal system based on representation and divided powers.

-After the convention Madison turned to the difficult task of persuading the states to ratify the new Constitution.
+After the convention Madison turned to persuading the states to ratify the new Constitution.
 Together with Alexander Hamilton and John Jay, he wrote a series of essays explaining and defending the proposed system of government.
 Published in newspapers and later collected as The Federalist Papers, these essays became one of the most influential works of political theory ever written.

 Madison then served in the newly established United States House of Representatives.
-Although he had initially believed that the Constitution itself adequately protected liberty, he soon came to support a series of amendments designed to guarantee individual rights.
-These amendments—ten in total—became the Bill of Rights, one of the most enduring features of the American constitutional system.
+Although he had initially believed that the Constitution itself adequately protected liberty, he soon supported a series of amendments designed to safeguard individual rights.
+Ten of these amendments were ratified by the states and became the Bill of Rights, one of the most enduring features of the American constitutional system.

 In 1794 Madison married Dolley Payne Todd, a Philadelphia widow whose intelligence, warmth, and political skill would make her one of the most admired figures in early American society.
 Dolley Madison became famous for her role as a political hostess, helping build alliances and maintain social networks within the new republic.